openshift/ci-docs/content/en/docs/release-oversight/payload-testing.md

 ```

 #### Supplying Multiple PRs from Component Repositories
-The `ci-operator` can assemble a release payload by building and using images from multiple PRs in distinct OCP component repos.
+The `ci-operator` can assemble a release payload by building and using images from multiple PRs in OCP component repos.
 In order to do this, refs for each PR must be provided in the `PRPQR` spec:

 ```yaml